AmirMasnavi/Industrial-Production-Simulator/documentation/USEI05/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Product Manager I want to present a list of machines with total time of operation, and percentages relative to the operation time and total execution time.
+As a Product Manager I want to present a list of machines with total time of operationTest, and percentages relative to the operationTest time and total execution time.

 ### 1.2.
 Customer Specifications and Clarifications